Andrewneteye4343/scDock/Essential files/README.md

 ● For your own structures, you need to set Vina_Docking_docking_ligand_dir = path/to/YourStucture.
 You can provide your compound structure.pdbqt file by using this argument.
 Please make sure your structure fulfills the requirement for AutoDock Vina.

 #### Decide the protein structure for molecular docking
-In default, the protein structures will be automatically downloaded and pre-processed for subsequent molecular docking according to ligand_reference.csv and receptor_reference.csv.
-In these two files, we recorded the best protein model for each protein identified by Uniprot-PDB-mapper (https://github.com/iriziotis/Uniprot-PDB-mapper) (accessed on August 8 2025).
-If you consider a beeter model for a protein, you can directly modify these files.
+By default, protein structures are automatically downloaded and pre-processed for molecular docking based on the information in ligand_reference.csv and receptor_reference.csv.
+These files record the most suitable protein model for each protein, as identified by the Uniprot-PDB-mapper (accessed August 8, 2025).
+If you believe a better model exists for a given protein, you can directly update these files.

-Besides that, we provide an option for user to use their own protein structure.pdbqt.
-To do so, you need to set Vina_Docking_docking_receptor_dir = path/to/YourDirectory.
-Please make sure your structure fulfills the requirement for AutoDock Vina.
+In addition, we provide an option for users to supply their own protein_structure.pdbqt file.
+To enable this, set Vina_Docking_docking_receptor_dir = path/to/YourDirectory.
+Please ensure that your structure meets the input requirements for AutoDock Vina.

 #### Provide the tissue type of your scRNA/snRNA data.
 You must input the below tissue name into Markers_Annotation_tissue_type: